viodotcom/ackend-assignment-elixir/README.md

 ### Notes

 - The file's contents are fake, you do not have to worry about data correctness.
-- In production, the import service would run as part of a scheduled/cron job.
-We don't want that part implemented as part of this exercise, but you can think in an interface or script to trigger the importing process.
+- The import service would run as part of a scheduled/cron job in production. **We don't want that part implemented as part of this exercise**, but you can think of an interface or script to trigger the importing process.
 - For running the application locally (development) a DB container can be included.
-- You can structure the repository as you see it fit.
+- You can structure the repository as you see fit.

 ### Evaluation